FelixOnline/v2/content/articles/2014-11-10-how-to-surive-a-horror-film.md

 subtitle: >
   Ellen Mathieson gives you some top tips to make it through any evil encounters you might have this Halloween
 date: "2014-11-10 21:44:47 +0000"

 # Attributes from Felix Online V1
 id: "4826"
 old_path: /film/4826/how-to-surive-a-horror-film
 aliases:
  - /film/4826/how-to-surive-a-horror-film
+imported: true
+comments:
+ - Haha Ill keep that in mind the next time I go werewolf hunting But you forgot to mention one important thingAlways look where you are running and if you trip and fall just stand up and keep running If I can continue to hike  for three hours with a bleeding leg you can run with a sprained ankle for three minutes Never understoood why the characters always just turn around and try to crawl away instead of just standing up and taking to their heels

 # Article Taxonomies
 categories:
  - film
 tags:
+authors:
+ - ps3110

+# Homepage control params
 headline: true
 featured: true